 Sukkot Recipes for Welcoming Fall

-Fall’s string of Jewish celebrations comes to a close with the harvest festival Sukkot and Simchat Torah.
-Unlike Passover when matzo is mandatory, there aren’t any prescribed Sukkot foods.
-But it's traditional to serve stuffed foods as symbols of plenty like onion sleeves filled with meat and rice from Nina Dahan’s Lebanese family and savory pies like samsa from Bukharian cook Svetlana Davydov.
-It’s also customary to serve dishes that reflect the bounty of the season like fresh fruits and vegetables and pickles.
+Fall’s string of Jewish celebrations comes to a close with the harvest festival Sukkot (October 6-13) and Simchat Torah (October 14-15).
+Unlike Passover, when matzah is mandatory, there aren’t any prescribed Sukkot foods.
+But it's traditional to serve stuffed dishes as symbols of plenty and a bountiful harvest.
+Think: onion sleeves filled with meat and rice from Nina Dahan’s Lebanese family and flaky savory pastries called samsa from Bukharian cook Svetlana Davydov.
+Sukkot tables are often laden with seasonal fresh fruits and vegetables, as well as pickles.

 In this collection